 The best spot for young families to experience the giant Australian cuttlefish is Stony Point, about 20 kilometres north east of Whyalla, where there is easy access via a boardwalk to shallow water.
 The next best spot is nearby Black Point where you will also find shelter from a north or north-easterly wind on the north-west point of Black Point.

-The giant Australian cuttlefish starts to congregate to breed in mid-May but the best time of year to experience them is June and July when the breeding season is in full swing.
+Giant Australian cuttlefish start to congregate to breed in mid-May but the best time of year to experience them is June and July when the breeding season is in full swing.

 The breeding areas off Stony Point and Black Point have an average depth of 4 metres, so as long as the visibility is at least 4 metres you will easily see giant Australian cuttlefish while snorkelling in the shallows close to coast.

-If you’re careful to move slowly and not get in between mating pairs, you can get up close without disturbing the cuttlefish.
-In fact the cuttlefish seem oblivious to people as they go about their activities of outsmarting the other cuttlefish to find a mate.
+If you're careful to move slowly, you can get up close without disturbing the cuttlefish.
+In fact, they seem oblivious to people as they go about their activities of outsmarting other cuttlefish to find a mate.

 In the winter months, the water is very cold so a well-fitting full 5-millimetre or 7-millimetre wetsuit with hood, gloves and boots is the way to go.
 If you haven’t got your own gear you can always hire it.